jayateertha043/FireOver/README.md

 ## To DO:
 *Add MultiThreading

-*Add Getting list of URLS using search engine dorks and store them into list.txt for further takeovers
+*Add Getting list of URLS using search engine dorks and store them into list.txt for further takeovers<br />
 ## Author

 👤 **Jayaateertha G**